What are Business Intelligence Tools?

 Top 8 Business Intelligence Tools Today:

 Description: Tableau is a software company that offers data visualization software to organizations working with BI analytics.
-You can visualize data and reveal patterns for analysis in BI, making the data comprehensible for future decisions.
+In fact, you can visualize data and reveal patterns for analysis in BI, making the data comprehensible for future decisions.

 a.
 Easy to work with: Tableau is built on the work of scientific research to make analysis easier and more intuitive.
-Analyzing data in a quick way that provides immediate feedback makes it easy to learn and use by people at any tier in the company.
+Specifically, it analyzes data in a quick way that provides immediate feedback makes it easy to learn and use by people at any tier in the company.

 c.
 Advanced Visualizations: Tableau has a wide range of visualizations.
 You can make them as basic as bar and pie charts, or make motion charts, treemaps, and more.